GhostlyPleb/-portfolio-project-2/README.md

 ## Media

-- All the images were collected from google images.
+- All the images were collected from google images and photoshoped by me.